Next rated chess tournament on Nov 3rd (Sunday), scroll down for registration details.

 How much are club dues?

-Club dues are $80/month for young beginner, beginner and intermediate programs, and ensure the ongoing development and operations of the club.
+Club dues are $80/month for all programs, and ensure the ongoing development and operations of the club.
 First visit to our club is free!

 What age is appropriate for a kid to join the chess club?

-Currently we have intermediate players (Rooks) in grades 1 to 7 who are actively learning and participating in our weekly club meetings.
-Beginner and Post-Beginner players (Bishops, Knights) range from grades 2 to 5.
-Young beginners (Passed Pawns) range from grades Kindergarten to 2nd grade.
-Age is just one of many factors to be considered when deciding when is the right time to begin learning the game; others include a kid's interest, whether there are other chess players in the family, etc. Kids should be able to write in their workbooks, and are expected to spend some time every week independently solving chess puzzles/reading as self-learning is an important component of the game.
+Currently we have advanced players (Rooks) in grades 3 to 8 who are actively learning and participating in our weekly club meetings.
+Intermediate players (Bishops, Knights) range from grades 2 to 5.
+Young intermediate players (Passed Pawns) range from grades 1st to 2nd grade.
+The new Pawns class is open to players in grades 2 - 5.
+Age is just one of many factors to be considered when deciding when is the right time to begin learning the game; others include a kid's interest, whether there are other chess players in the family, etc. Kids should be able to write in their workbooks, and...
+Read More

 Are private lessons required?